acardace/NDN-Client/README.md

 * **--intel**, Supply this option if using a network composed of Intel Galileo;

 ### Why?
-If are trying the NDNOverUDP library with some Arduinos or any compatible board this is useful to debug, retrieve content or take a look at an example of a simple NDN implementation over UDP.
+If trying the NDNOverUDP library with some Arduinos or any compatible board this is useful to debug, retrieve content or take a look at an example of a simple NDN implementation over UDP.

 ------------------------------------------------------------
 Copyright (C) **Antonio Cardace** and **Davide Aguiari** 2016, antonio@cardace.it